christophery/pushy/README.md

 ##Features

-- Uses CSS 3D transformations for better performance on mobile.
+- Uses CSS 3D transforms for better performance on mobile.
 - Fallback to jQuery (IE < 9).
 - Menu closes when link is clicked.